tinymanorg/tinyman-py-sdk/README.md

 ## Status
 This SDK is currently under active early development and should not be considered stable.

+The SDK has been updated for Tinyman V1.1.

 ## Installation
 tinyman-py-sdk is not yet released on PYPI.
 It can be installed directly from this repository with pip: